Join me!

 Using a scale, measure out all of your ingredients beforehand.
 Be as exact as possible in order to get the perfect soap!

 Over low height, melt together your oils.
-Stir continuously until your oils reach a temperature of 115° F with the thermometer.
+Stir continuously until your oils reach a temperature of 115°F with the thermometer.

 Set your oils aside and make your lye water in the heatproof cup.
 Be sure to mix this mixture in a well-ventilated area as the odour is strong and irritating.
 Once the lye is completely dissolved, let the mixture cool in an ice bath until it reaches the temperature of 115° F.

 When both your oils and lye water is 115° F, slowly add the lye water to the oil mixture in a large bowl.
 Using the immersion blender, blend until it reaches a light trace.
-Add in your turmeric powder for that cheery pop of colour and blend until well mixed.
-Next, add in your litsea essential oil for fragrance and blend again.

-Pour your mixture into your soap molds.
+Pour your mixture into your soap moulds.
 Sprinkle dried sunflower or calendula petals on top.
 Let the soap sit somewhere warm for 48 hours.
 Afterward, unmold the soap and cut it into your soap sections.
-This recipe needs to cure for 6 weeks in a cool dark place.
-Then moisturize away!

 Sunflower Turmeric Soap